Home | Flourishing Relationships | Sometimes I Cry

 What’s wrong with crying?
 There is a time and a place for everything.
 Social expectations often dictate when and when not to cry.
 But how about crying in relationships?
 If a partner does something that makes you cry, is the partner bad and undeserving of the graces of our greatness?

-A few years ago, I stumbled on this quote:
+A few years ago, I stumbled on this quote from Gabriel García Márquez:

-“Nobody deserves your tears, but whoever deserves them will not make you cry.”― Gabriel García Márquez
+“Nobody deserves your tears, but whoever deserves them will not make you cry.”

 Perhaps Gabriela is referring to more than tears.
-Dreadfully some partners, lost in their own petty worlds, grind our will, attempting to subjugate us to their chaotic needs.
-These partners are not worthy of our tears, time, or love.
+Dreadfully, some partners, lost in their own worlds, grind our will, attempting to subjugate us to their chaotic needs.
+These partners may not be worthy of our tears or time.
 We must seek safety, protecting our souls from their destructive worlds.